 Housing costs in Livermore are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Livermore isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Livermore are a mix of both white- and blue-collar jobs.
+Livermore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Livermore is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Livermore who work in management occupations (13.37%), sales jobs (11.89%), and office and administrative support (11.32%).
+There are especially a lot of people living in Livermore who work in management occupations (14.14%), sales jobs (11.78%), and office and administrative support (11.67%).

 Also of interest is that Livermore has more people living here who work in computers and math than 95% of the places in the US.